0xboga/0xboga/README.md

 🧠 Blockchain and Full-Stack Engineer

-📝 My projects include Smart Contracts, NFTs, ERC-20 tokens and more, beside alot of backend and frontend stuff.
+📝 My projects include Smart Contracts and extensive experience in both backend and frontend development.

 👨🏼‍🏫 Always ready to learn.
 <br/>